- What slows down the software development process?

 The solution to this problem is, of course, establishing a well-thought-out and clear product vision during the initial meeting with the client.

-Creating a product vision for a software development project should be a collaborative effort.
+Creating a product vision for a custom software development project should be a collaborative effort.
 In the first stages, it is worth getting support from your product managers and business analysts.
 You can also talk to other teammates, team leaders, and even current and prospective customers.

 [Read also: Best Practices for Writing Software Documenatation]